 Actionable Tips for Campaign Strategy

 Political campaign strategy should be 20% strategy and 80% implementation.
-That said, as you set out on your campaign, now is a great time to do a lot of that strategy.
+That said, as you set out on your political campaign, now is a great time to do a lot of that strategy.

 Starting your campaign

 In short, the earlier the better.
-The best politicians are always campaigning (if only in their own heads), by building relationships, figuring out their future campaign stance based on what they hear, and so on.
+The best politicians are always managing their distributed organizing campaigns (if only in their own heads), by building relationships, figuring out their future campaign stance based on what they hear, and so on.
 However, if we are talking about your upcoming election then we will want to start assembling your team and figuring out your campaign strategy as early as is allowable.
 All of your campaign elements like donations, number of campaign team members, voters contacted, etc, will benefit from having a longer lead time.

 Action tip: Set a countdown clock to election day that reminds you of how long you have left to convince your electorate.
 Here’s one for your laptop.